interpretml/interpret-text/README.md

     label_encoder = LabelEncoder()
     classifier, best_params = explainer.fit(X_train, y_train)
     ```
-    Instead, if you want to use the `ClassicalTextExplainer` with your own sklearn model.
-You will need to initialize `ClassicalTextExplainer` with your model, preprocessor and the range of hyperparamaters.
+    Instead, if you want to use the `ClassicalTextExplainer` with your own sklearn model, you will need to initialize `ClassicalTextExplainer` with your model, preprocessor and the range of hyperparamaters.
     ```python
     from sklearn.preprocessing import LabelEncoder
     from interpret_text.classical.classical_text_explainer import ClassicalTextExplainer